EDUCBA

 output 7

-The above SELECT statement is the negation of the previous SELECT statement because NOT keyword that allows to fetch the records outside of the given date range and returns the records.
+The above SELECT statement negates the previous SELECT statement because the NOT keyword allows fetching the records outside the given date range and returns the records.

 Tips:

-• Values should be in the same format that the date data type column contains
+• Values should be in the same format as the date data type column.

-• In case value(s) is/are in a different format then the format of the column data should be matched.
-For that To_date or To_char can be applied on the date data type column to match the format with the format of the value.
+• If the value(s) is/are in a different format, then the column data format should be matched.
+Format the date data type column to match the value format using the functions To_date or To_char.

 Example #3 – with VARCHAR data type